Running Towards Fire: The Key Trait That Separates Senior from Junior Engineers

 But where do you get feedback for the how?

-You should, therefore, appreciate things going south — and run to the fire.
+So, appreciate things going south — and run to the fire.

 It’s your best bet to learn what matters.